FrankFirsching/PAINTicle/docs/usage.md

 This will activate the add-on on the object currently been drawn on.
 By drawing onto the mesh, Blender is not using the normal brush anymore but simulates particles' movement over the surface of the selected mesh.
 Leaving the particle paint mode can be done by hitting `ESC`.
+When activated, you can see in the lower left corner of the viewport the status of the add-on.
+While waiting for the next stroke being drawn it reads `PAINTicle active`, but while the simulation is running it shows `Simulating...`.
+This indicates, that there are still particles in the scene, influencing the painted texture.
+When using the preview mode, it's important to wait until the end of the simulation before exiting the tool, otherwise, the last stroke is not being  synchronized to blender's version of the image anymore and gets lost.

  The *Tools* panel offers a group with settings for the particle brush: